-Another popular shooting site in Germany is the 19th century Romanesque Neuschwanstein castle, which was the inspiration for Disney’s Cinderella and Sleeping Beauty castles.
+Another popular shooting site is the 19th century Romanesque Neuschwanstein castle, which was the inspiration for Disney’s Cinderella and Sleeping Beauty castles.
 “We get a lot of calls from companies wanting to shoot their shows at this ‘Disney Land’ like location,” enthuses Richard Carter at local production service outfit CineVision to KFTV.

-Just one word of advice from Naber is that "Germany is a federal country and the rules in every state and town are different, so sometimes permits from several authorities are needed for just one location."
+It's worth noting though that Germany is a federal country and the rules in every state and town are different, so sometimes permits from several authorities are needed for just one location.

 Studio Babelsberg is one of the country’s main production facilities, offering more than 21 sound stages with 300,000 sq ft floor space spread across a 42-acre lot.
 The facility also offers Germany’s largest water tank for underwater and action shoots.
 The studio also servers as a co-producer and production service provider through its subsidiary Studio Babelsberg Motion Pictures.